AR

 (b) When circumstances require it, non-substantive communication for scheduling, administrative, or emergency purposes is permitted, provided the Commissioner reasonably believes that no party will gain a procedural, substantive, or tactical advantage.

-(c) A Commissioner may consult with other Commissioners or with employees of the Commission, provided the Commissioner does not abrogate the responsibility personally to decide the matter.
+(c) A Commissioner may consult with other Commissioners or with employees of the Commission or the Department of Inspector General, provided the Commissioner does not abrogate the responsibility personally to decide the matter.

 (d) If a Commissioner receives an unauthorized ex parte communication bearing upon the substance of a matter, the Commissioner shall notify the parties of the substance of the communication and provide the parties with an opportunity to respond.

-(e) The parties shall not communicate or cause communication with employees of the Department of Inspector General regarding confidential proceedings except in connection with such officers or employees providing technical or administrative support to the Commission.
+(e) The parties shall not communicate or cause communication with employees of the Department of Inspector General regarding cases, except in connection with such officers or employees providing technical or administrative support to the Commission.

-(a)(1) Only a Taxpayer or a Taxpayer’s authorized representative can file an appeal petition.
+(a)(1) Only a Taxpayer or a Taxpayer’s authorized representative can file an appeal petition to the Tax Appeals Commission.
 The definition of “Taxpayer” limits petitions to protesting certain actions or decisions of the Department that have become final or without more will become final after the expiration of time, such as a proposed assessment or a refund claim denial.

 (2) The Commission cannot hear a petition protesting an interim Department action such as day-to-day administration of an ongoing audit.